 Garak Wholesale Food Market

 Garak Wholesale Food Market is like Noryangjin, except that it sells much more than just fish.
 It is a sort of wholesale farmer’s market where you can find fresh produce of all kinds.
 For fresh fish, it is the less touristy option with prices usually being lower than Noryangjin.
 You can also find some good meat at great prices here.
-As it is more for locals, it’s bring to bring a Korean friend along to haggle down the prices.
+As it is more for locals, it’s a good idea to bring a Korean friend along to haggle down the prices.
+See more insider information on where to eat and how to get around Garak on Tripadvisor.

 Take a stroll along the Han River

-If you have a few hours to pass, I would highly recommend taking a stroll along the Han River.
+If you have a few hours to pass, it is highly recommend to take a stroll along the Han River.
 Whether you are with kids, solo or with your better half, walking along the river conjures up a feeling of romance and calm as you peer into the vast space that is a nice break from the towering buildings and mountains.

 If you do decide to go and are on a schedule, have an escape plan and understand where your nearest subway stations will be, as you may end up very far from one (although there are taxis everywhere if you do get lost).
 If you don’t have a plan, go get lost a bit, stroll into Gyeonggi-do, make a new friend.
 There are buses everywhere, it is extremely safe and there are convenience stores even along the river.